 The art is clean, detailed and is close to Foster’s style.
-You can see Hogarth’s style peaking through, but it’s only a little here and there in this first volume.
+You can see Hogarth’s style peeking through, but it’s only a little here and there in this first volume.
 You can see it in the hair, musculature and faces.
 It seems Hogarth couldn’t draw an attractive woman: they all seem a bit off, but I can’t put my finger on why.

-Layout is very rigid: three by four panels per page, with one double panel thrown in somewhere, maybe two.
+The layout is very rigid: three by four panels per page, with one double panel thrown in somewhere, maybe two.
 There are very few panels without a background or a framing element; there is a significant amount of detail in every strip.

 The weak link is the writing: to be blunt it’s terrible.
 Tarzan is incredibly one dimensional, as are all the characters.
 There is no development: Tarzan fights and overcomes, the ultimate alpha male.
 The only variation we get is Tarzan fighting animals or odd groups he encounters in Africa.
 We don’t learn how a giant city of Chinese sprung up, or why there is a group of Amazon women or a tribe of aggressive neanderthal pygmies.
 It really doesn’t matter, as there’s a cliffhanger at the end of every strip which leads into the next and the next.

 While we’re used to seeing every woman fall in love with the hero, Tarzan shows little to no interest in anyone unless they’re in peril.
-He justs wants to be left alone to explore.
+He just wants to be left alone to explore.
 Hmm.
 He has no qualms about killing: Tarzan leaves a trail of bodies, man or animal, wherever he goes.
-Of course we’re all reading this for the art but decent writing would really help.
+Of course, we’re all reading this for the art but decent writing would really help.

-Production is well done: excellent binding and a thick paper stock.
-The size works for the material: sure I’d like it closer to the original newspaper size but price comes into play and Titan has made a solid choice of 10×13″ for $40.
+Production is well done: excellent binding and thick paper stock.
+The size works for the material: sure I’d like it closer to the original newspaper size but cost comes into play and Titan has made a solid choice of 10×13″ for $40.
 Peter Maresca is back from Titan’s Flash Gordon to perform “remastering of the original strip”, this time with Bryce Hall.
 The material appears to be compiled from newspaper and not printing proofs, as the fading and colour production vary.
 The lettering most likely has been touched up since it’s consistent throughout.

-This is the first of four planned volumes reprinting Hogarth’s Tarzan that may include Sundays and dailys; we’ll have to wait and see.
+This is the first of four planned volumes reprinting Hogarth’s Tarzan that may include Sundays and dailies; we’ll have to wait and see.
 Tarzan – In The City Of Gold is an excellent choice for fans of Tarzan, classic comic strips and pulp adventure fans.